Krillh/Airzlinshire/Airzlinshire.md

 Sometime in 2022, I thought about what the point of making the world was.
 I was stumped.
 I warily decided that I would publish it as writing material, letting authors use it as inspiration.
 But, then i thought about how it was a passion project after all, and didn't need a reason.
 But then I invited a friend who was just as passionate about it as I was to help me make it.
 His name is Clel.
 He suggested writing a book, and I wasn't too keen on the idea at first because I wasn't confident in my writing skills and I wasn't sure if that's what i wanted the project to be: just a book.
 Despite this, I figured it would only help the world, attempting to write a book would act as a sort of devil's advocate and would show us all the things that needed thinking about.
 After all, coming up with a whole world from scratch is no small task and we were bound to miss things.
 Either way, the idea of actually writing a book grew on me ([[Book 1]]).
 Now, we were coming up with characters and timelines and all that jazz.

-After a while of occasionally coming back to work on this project in snippets, I decided something very large.
-I decided to turn this project into something way bigger.
+After a while of occasionally coming back to work on this project in snippets, I decided something very large in 2024.
 I decided to expand the project, turn it into something much much bigger.

-Writing [[Book 1]] has really developed the [[Kingdoms]], [[Geography]], and [[People]].
-These are all very important things in stories.
-But it also heavily developed [[Majik]] too.
+The book being written on the back burners of our school life would be one part of a much larger project rather than the main content.
+I wanted to go big, not go home.
+With the idea of a world in my head, and the vision for this world that I like to call a sculpture, I set out looking for people to help.
+This new scale made me realize that there was no way I could do it on my own.

 ## Other Reads